sunilw/wordpress-starter/README.md

 * Cleaner HTML output of navigation menus
 * Posts use the [hNews](http://microformats.org/wiki/hnews) microformat
 * [Multilingual ready](http://roots.io/wpml/) and over 30 available [community translations](https://github.com/roots/roots-translations)

+Presently I've simply altered a little of the scaffolding to suit my purposes, also adding some starting templating and less structure of my own.

 ### Additional features